hsqs/spiders/README.md

 # Every website matches a spider
-There are spiders in every folder, every folder matches one and something else.
+There are python spiders in every folder, every folder matches one site.

 - folder 'one' [link](http://wufazhuce.com)